bomminisivaprasad/android-doc/Create the Hello World app.md

 ![install ](https://user-images.githubusercontent.com/21328787/86093091-0d73a980-bacc-11ea-94bb-b328d7caa7e7.png)

 4. Verify that the default **Project location** is where you want to store your Hello World app and other Android Studio projects, or change it to your preferred directory.
-5. Accept the default **android.example.com** for **Company Domain**, or create a unique company domain.
+5. Accept the default **android.example.com** for **Company Domain**, or create a unique company domain.<br>
 If you are not planning to publish your app, you can accept the default.
-Be aware that changing the package name of your app later is extra work.
+Be aware that changing the package name of your app later is extra work.<br>
 6.Leave unchecked the options to **Include C++ support** and **Include Kotlin** support, and **click Next**.
 7.On the **Target Android Devices** screen, **Phone and Tablet** should be selected.
 Ensure that **API 15: Android 4.0.3 IceCreamSandwich** is set as the Minimum SDK; if it is not, use the popup menu to set it.